css-raku/CSS-Properties-raku/README.md

 # perl6-CSS-Declarations
-CSS::Declarations is class for managing property lists, including parsing, inheritance, default handling and serialization.
+CSS::Declarations is a class for parsing and managing CSS property lists, including parsing, inheritance, default handling and serialization.

 ## Basic Construction
 ```